 PATENT PENDING · BROWSER CREDENTIAL DETECTION

-Hookset plants synthetic credentials and session cookies directly inside Chrome's credential stores.
+Hookset plants synthetic credentials and session cookies directly inside your users' browser credential stores — Chrome, Edge, Brave, Opera and Firefox.
 When an attacker validates what they stole, you get a confirmed detection with exact endpoint attribution.
 No guesswork, no triage sprawl.

 HOW IT WORKS